 Can Backrack Help?

-The Spinal Backrack System works directly on the causes, and hence the symptoms of sciatica, even chronic cases (please note: anything over 3 months is classed as a chronic case) but your treatment on the Backrack will require you to be dedicated and carry out the instructions as per the manual and videos to get optimum results.
+One thing to keep in mind, however, is that your treatment on the Backrack will require you to be dedicated and carry out the instructions as per the manual and videos included to get optimum results.

-If you are looking for a safe and unique way to treat Backpain look no further, be in control, safely and try the Backrack System at home.
+If you are looking for a safe and unique way for the treatment and prevention of back pain, look no further!
+Be in control, safely and try the Backrack System at home.